 - the demand for the job.

 Stunt performers are usually freelance, working on a production on a contract basis.
 Fees depend on the type of production and are usually higher for feature films than for television.
-For example, the BBC agreement is £335 a day and ITV is £268.73 a day (minimum of two days).
-For cinema films the minimum daily rate is £553.00.
+For example, the BBC agreement is £335 a day, and for cinema films the minimum daily rate is £564.00.

 The Equity website lists the latest recommended minimum rates of pay, for which you now need to be a member to access.

 - The work is highly dangerous, with stunt performers routinely facing the risk of serious injury or death.